Learn how we’re building a robust, more inclusive cyber workforce.

 We automatically protect your privacy with industry-leading security.
 There are a few additional steps you can take to manage your online security and choose the right level of protection for you.

 Take the Security Checkup

-An easy way to protect your Google Account is to take the Security Checkup.
-We built this step-by-step tool to give you personalized and actionable security recommendations to help you strengthen the security of your Google Account.
+One easy way to protect your Google Account is to take the Security Checkup.
+This step-by-step tool gives you personalized and actionable recommendations to help strengthen the security of your Google Account.

 Defend against hackers with 2‑Step Verification

 2-Step Verification helps keep out anyone who shouldn’t have access to your account by requiring you to use a secondary factor on top of your username and password to log in to your account.
-With Google, for example, this can be a six-digit code generated by the Google Authenticator app or a prompt in your Google app to accept the login from a trusted device.
+For those who are at risk of targeted online attacks and need even stronger protections, we’ve created the Advanced Protection Program.

 Always validate suspicious URLs or links

 Phishing is an attempt to trick you into revealing critical personal or financial information, like a password or bank details.
 It can take many forms, such as a fake login page.
 To avoid getting phished, never click on questionable links; double-check the URL — by hovering over the link or long-pressing the text on mobile — to make sure the website or app is legitimate; and make sure the URL begins with “https.”